Home Tech Chromebook Running Slow – Step By Step Guide To Fix It

 Your Chromebook comes with access to the Play Store.
 You may be oblivious to the number of apps you have installed.
 Your Chromebook running slow may allow you to take stock of these applications to decide which are needed or not.

 A number of your apps run in the background.
-For example, apps like WhatsApp and Snapchat need to run background processes to keep you notified when new messages arrive.
+For example, apps like WhatsApp and Snapchat must run background processes to notify you when new messages arrive.
 This takes its toll on your device’s memory and RAM.

-When you uninstall apps, you free up space, making your device run smoother.
+When you uninstall apps, you free up space, making your device smoother.

 5. Change The Settings On Your Chromebook